mihaifm/simplemon/README.md

 Also, in this scenario, `"restart"` needs to be `false` (see the restart option below).

 *Example:*
-Log each modified file that contains a keyword:
+Log each line that contains a keyword from a modified file:

 smonconfig.json